Marraffini-Lab/Hossain_etal_2024/README.md

 PYTHON DEPENDENCIES
-The Python scripts in this repository mainly depend on the following: numpy, biopython, pandas and matplotlib.
+The Python scripts in this repository depend on the following: numpy, biopython, pandas and matplotlib.

 RUNTIME AND REPRODUCIBILITY
 The runtime for the pWEBTNC_pBrig1_T4_test_client.py, which uses only forward NGS reads from a paired-end 2 x 75 bp Illumina MiSeq run, is ~2 hours using PyCharm CE (PyCharm 2023.2.5 Community Edition) on a 13-inch 2019 MacBook Pro with a 2.8 GHz Quad-Core Intel Core i7 processor and 16 GB 2133 MHz LPDDR3 running on macOS Sonoma version 14.1.2.
 The FASTA file for this test client is "T4_WT.fa", available in this repository.
+The FASTQ files are "S1_pWEBTNC_T4_L001_R1_001.fastq" and "S2_pBrig1_T4_L001_R1_001.fastq".
+The FASTQ files for this project can be found at the NCBI Sequence Read Archive (SRA) under BioProject PRJNA1045662.
+The test client as written reproduces the data used to generate Fig. 1e in Hossain et al., 2024.
+The "_read_counts.csv" files were further analyzed using MS Excel and GraphPad Prism to produce the graph in Fig. 1e.
+To reproduce the data in Fig. 2b, the FASTA file is "T4_escaper1.fa", available in this repository, and the FASTQ files are "S3_pWEBTNC_T4esc1_L001_R1_001.fastq" and "S4_pBrig1_T4esc1_L001_R1_001.fastq", available at the NCBI Sequence Read Archive (SRA) under BioProject PRJNA1045662.

 LICENSE